zeek/zeek/README.ScriptOpt.INTERNALS.md

-From this simple 4-line specification, the templater generates 12 separate operations (for combinations of `int`/`double`, direct assignment / assignment to record field, vectorized / not vectorized [doesn't apply to field assignments]).
-Those operations then populate _thirteen_ C++ files for inclusion, which we sketch here (with light formatting edits for clarity):
+From this simple 4-line specification, the templater generates 12 separate operations (for combinations of `int`/`double`, direct assignment / assignment to record field, vectorized / not vectorized [doesn't apply to field assignments], and variable operand / constant operand).
+Those operations then populate
+_thirteen_ C++ files for inclusion, which we sketch here (with light formatting edits for clarity):